pydata/xarray/doc/user-guide/io.rst

-The resulting chunks will be determined based on the order of the above list; dask chunks will be overridden by manually-specified chunks in the encoding argument, and the presence of either dask chunks or chunks in the ``encoding`` attribute will supercede the default chunking heuristics in zarr.
+The resulting chunks will be determined based on the order of the above list; dask chunks will be overridden by manually-specified chunks in the encoding argument, and the presence of either dask chunks or chunks in the ``encoding`` attribute will supersede the default chunking heuristics in zarr.

 Importantly, this logic applies to every array in the zarr store individually, including coordinate arrays.
 Therefore, if a dataset contains one or more dask